 The Middle Ages are also known as the Dark Ages, the Medieval Period, or the Feudal Period.
 It was was that period of almost 1,000 years between the fall of Rome (476) and the Renaissance (after about 1300).

-• With the collapse of the Roman Empire, religious institutions, especially monasteries, maintained viticulture throughout the Middle Ages.16 With their education and available time, monks improved viticulture.17 Throughout the Middle Ages vinum theologium was was highly prized.18 Its production generated profits that helped maintain and expand the number of monasteries.19 Wine and Christianity supported each other.
+• With the collapse of the Roman Empire, monasteries maintained viticulture throughout the Middle Ages.16 With their education and available time, monks improved viticulture.17 Throughout the Middle Ages vinum theologium was was highly prized.18 Its production generated profits that helped maintain and expand the number of monasteries.19 Wine and Christianity supported each other.
 So the status of wine in early Christianity remained secure.

 • Among their many innovations, monks discovered that wine could be clarified with egg whites.20

 • Most wine was made and consumed locally.
-But some wine trade continued in spite of the deterioration of roads.21
+But some wine trade continued in spite of the worsening of roads.21

 • In the early Middle Ages, wine was the preferred beverage in what is now Spain, Italy and France.22

-• Few commoners in Feudal England ever even tasted red Bordeaux wine, which they called claret.23 It is still known by that name.
+• Few commoners in Feudal England ever even tasted red Bordeaux wine.
+Which they called claret.23 And it’s still known by that name in the UK.

 Gregory of Tours wrote that wine had replaced ale as the popular drink of the Parisian taverns.24

 • Viticulture and winemaking had flourished in Uzbekistan up until the seventh century.
-But the spread of Islam forced production to changed from wines to table grapes and raisins.25
+But the spread of Islam changed that.
+It forced the change from wines to table grapes and raisins.25

 • Commercial vineyards advanced as far north as the Welch border in England.
 The average harvest in Western Europe occurred about one month earlier than today.26